po1sigala/live/01-Class-Content/16-Project-2-Contd/02-Homework/README.md

 💁 Need help building a resume?
 Check out the [Career Services milestone resources](https://sites.google.com/2u.com/careerservices-webdev/coding-milestones/milestone-develop-your-resume).

-Submit a clear, concise and compelling resume, tailored to the type of job you’re looking for.
+Submit a clear, concise, and compelling resume, tailored to the type of job you’re looking for.

 ### Updated LinkedIn